About Me

 Summary

 WAQI demonstrates a future where plant safety is not only monitored — but understood, referenced, and assisted by AI.
-With role-based interfaces, verifiable LLM responses, and high-accuracy PPE recognition, it shows how digital safety infrastructure could evolve into something proactive, transparent, and lifesaving.homepage with navigation options for accessibility.
+With role-based interfaces, verifiable LLM responses, and high-accuracy PPE recognition, it shows how digital safety infrastructure could evolve into something proactive, transparent, and lifesaving.
+The homepage has navigation options for accessibility.

 This project objective was to predict review ratings as accurately as possible while experimenting with different ML approaches.
 With 179 total entrants, my submission ranked 32nd out of 150+ active competitors, a milestone that validated my early understanding of real-world ML workflow and experimentation.